 Instructions

-- Cook the pasta al dente according to the package instructions.
-Drain and rinse under cool water in a strainer.
-Place pasta in fridge for 10-15 minutes to cool.
+- Cook 13 oz uncooked rotini pasta noodles al dente according to the package instructions.
+Drain and rinse under cold water in a strainer.
+Place pasta in the fridge for 10-15 minutes to cool.

-- Add the cooled pasta along with chopped dill pickles, red onion, and cheese to a large bowl.
+- In a large bowl add the cooked cold pasta with 2 cups chopped dill pickles, 1 small diced red onion, and 8 oz cubed cheddar cheese.
 Toss everything together.

-- Pour the dressing on top and mix together with pasta salad ingredients.
+- Pour the dressing on the pasta and mix.

 - Cover salad and refrigerate for two hours before serving.
-Salad tastes best when served the same day.
+Salad tastes best when served fresh on the same day.

 Recipe Notes:

-- Cook the pasta until it is softened but still firm (al dente).
-Mushy pasta will not taste good in this recipe so you don’t want to overcook it!
+- Cook the pasta until it's softened but still firm (al dente).
+Mushy pasta will not taste good in this recipe so you don't want to overcook it!